dmbarbour/glas/docs/GlasZero.md

 ## Bootstrap

 As a special case, the language-g0 module will go through a bootstrap process in Glas.
-The command-line implementation of g0 and language-g0 module's compile function may have some variation in use of optimizations, annotations, and even a support for language extensions.
-However, the language-g0 implementation is the final authority.

-The bootstrap command-line utility provides a naive implementation for an adequate subset of g0.
-This should first be used to compile module language-g0 to a value of form `(compile:P0, ...)`.
+The command-line utility provides a naive implementation for a sufficient subset of g0.
+This is used to build the module language-g0 to a value of form `(compile:P0, ...)`.
 Program P0 is then used to rebuild language-g0, producing `(compile:P1, ...)`.
-Program P1 is then used to rebuild language-g0, producing `(compile:P2, ...)`.
-We then check that P1 and P2 are the same.
-If so, bootstrap of g0 is successful!
+P0 and P1 should have the same behavior, but they may be structurally different due to differences in optimizations, annotations, etc..
+To resolve this, we use P1 to rebuild language-g0, producing `(compile:P2, ...)` then verify P1 and P2 are structurally equivalent.

-If bootstrap of g0 fails, we must debug definition of language-g0 and the command-line tool.
-This bootstrap process requires that module language-g0 is carefully defined to achieve fixpoint after a single cycle, i.e. the behavior of P0 and P1 should be equivalent even though their program representations are not (i.e. due to variation in optimizations and annotations).
-To simplify bootstrap, the language-g0 module should be isolated to a folder, with no external module dependencies.
+If bootstrap fails, we must debug both module language-g0 and the command-line tool.
+This bootstrap process requires that module language-g0 is carefully defined to achieve fixpoint after a single cycle.
+To simplify linking during bootstrap, the language-g0 module should be isolated to a folder with no outside module dependencies.

 The next step is to bootstrap the command-line utility.
 This requires modeling the application and compiler to the target architecture, then extracting the binary to an executable file.
-However, this task is outside the scope of this document.
+This task is outside the scope of this document, but when completed allows us to escape the initial Glas command-line utility.

 ## Embedded Data